-Dog Bite Claims & Dog Bite Injury Vancouver
+Dog Bite Claims & Dog Bite Injury Lawyers Vancouver

 Dog bites are traumatic experiences.
 Not only can victims acquire lasting injuries and disfiguring scars, but they can also develop a fear of dogs.
 These conditions can leave victims with pain, debilitating anxiety, and shame.

 At Preszler Injury Lawyers, we understand the delicacy of your situation and have compassion for what you are going through.
 We have settled countless cases involving dog bites and maulings.
 While we cannot take away your pain, we can ease your legal burden by offering you over five decades of legal experience.
 We want to help you recover physically, emotionally, and financially by getting you the maximum compensation allowed under the law.

 What should I do if I was bitten or injured by a dog?

 A dog bite can leave the victim feeling shaken and unsure of what to do next.
 If you or a loved one was bitten or injured by a dog, follow these steps to protect your health and any legal claim you might have to recover compensation for your damages.

 - Seek immediate medical attention if necessary.

 - Call the police and make a report.

 - Get the contact information of the dog owner.